 Even though “countries” is supplied, to my mind, it makes sense to retain it.

 God Cares by Mervyn Maxwell, Vol. 1, pages 296, 297

 Interestingly, the word “robbers,” in Daniel 11:14 is translated from “ben” (Strong’s #1121), the same word translated “children” in Daniel 11:41.

 “bring again” from the Qal of “shuwb” (Strong’s #7725) “turn back, return, come or go back, turn back to God, turn back from evil” etc.

 The Desire of Ages by E.G. White, page 638

 “’erets” (Strong’s #776), found some 2504 times in the OT is literal for “whole earth, territory, district, region, piece of ground” etc.

-Great Controversy page 269.
+The Great Controversy by E.G. White, page 269 (underlining supplied).
 Although the context deals with the French Revolution, the concept seems to coincide with a last day application to the atheistic mind set of many people, Russia being an outstanding example.